Meta Phone Screen: What It Tests and How to Pass It

 What Interviewers Are Trained to Do

 If your interviewer offers a hint, take it and run.
-This isn't a crutch.
-It's a designed part of the process.
+A designed part of the process is exactly what it is.
 An interviewer who gives a clear hint and watches you pivot quickly sees coachability and adaptability.
-An interviewer who gives a hint and watches you defend the wrong approach is writing something else entirely.
+An interviewer who gives a hint and watches you defend the wrong approach is writing something else entirely under Communication.

 Don't ignore hints.
 Don't argue with them.
 Say "that's helpful, let me think about that" and actually use the information.